 Finally, this training emphasizes how essential it is that an organization’s purpose brings compelling value to the community.
 At the end of the day, the board is not simply leading an organization.
 The interim leader helps the board understand it is also leading a cause.

 For organizations large and small, our goal is to empower professionals in the nonprofit sector by better serving their cause through better leadership strategies.
-To read more of our stories or to learn more about Third Sector Company, visit our website today!
+To read more of our stories or to learn more about Third Sector Company, subscribe to our newsletter!